Wesleyan-Media-Project/automatic-speech-recognition/README.md

 source wmp/bin/activate
 ```

 Step 4 (optional): After running both scripts, run the the following bash code to copy csv file from Google storage to your local.
-Note that the field are not in order, which is why we manually make a query in order to retrieve the results in `02_asr.py`.
+Note that the fields are not in order, which is why we manually make a query in order to retrieve the results in `02_asr.py`.

 ```bash
 gsutil cp gs://asr_demo/results/*.csv ./Results/